jeyabalajis/serverless-workflow-manager/README.md

 A **lightweight** yet **powerful**, _event driven_ workflow orchestration manager for micro-services.

 # Introduction
 Micro-services are key components of a cloud native, scalable distributed application.
-Micro services, by definition are independent cohesive blocks that execute _a small but an independent_ part of a larger whole.
+They are, by definition, independent cohesive blocks that execute _a small but an independent_ part of a larger whole.

-However, from the business perspective, there is a single business goal that has to be accomplished irrespective of the number of micro - services employed under the hood or how they are deployed.
+However, from a business perspective, there is a single business goal that has to be accomplished irrespective of the number of micro - services employed under the hood or how they are deployed.

 Consider the example of fulfilling a food order delivery.
 There are complex micro services under the hood interacting